stone-payments/python-sre-challenge/README.md

 What you must know about the app:
 1. Docker should running on your local machine.
 2. The integration should be using you local Docker-API.
-3. We expect a dashboard to visualize the container and backend that interacts with the Docker API.
+3. We expect a dashboard to visualize the container and a backend that interacts with the Docker API.
 4. You can use any frameworks in both the backend and the frontend.

 ### Checkpoints